An initiative of the European Chamber of Commerce Taiwan

 LCI Steering Committee

 The LCI is overseen by the LCI Steering Committee which ensures that all LCI activities are subject to the ECCT’s ethical and procedural standards.
-The steering committee includes the ECCT CEO, LCI Director, LCI Project Manager
+The steering committee includes the ECCT CEO, LCI Asst.
+Director, and four steering

 The Low Carbon Initiative was founded by members from private enterprises, government and other institutions.
 Each new LCI member is assigned to one of the 3 LCI platforms, Advocacy, Best Practices or CSR & Education upon joining

 the LCI.
-Enquiries about joining the LCI should be made to LCI Project Manager, Ms. Sammy Su
+Enquiries about joining the LCI should be made to LCI Assistant Director, Ms. Sammy Su at

 LCI Dedicated Staff